 Did you know that household waste is 55% organic matter by weight?
 Contrary to popular belief, organic matter cannot break down once buried, because it is not exposed to oxygen.
 Food waste, however, can be recovered and converted into compost.
 This compost can then be used in gardens to beautify our neighbourhoods!

 Find the answers to your questions about the new collection here!

 Who is getting food waste collection?

-As of May 20, buildings with 9 or more dwellings in the area bounded to the west by Avenue Connaught, to the south by Rue Pullman, to the east by Grand Boulevard and to the north by Chemin de la Côte-Saint-Luc will be provided with food waste collection.
-Industries, businesses and institutions in the same area will be added to this new collection before fall 2021.
+As of October 14, buildings with 9 or more dwellings, certain businesses, institutions and industries in the area bounded to the west by Avenue Connaught, to the south by Rue Pullman, to the east by Grand Boulevard and to the north by Chemin de la Côte-Saint-Luc will be provided with food waste collection.

 - The new collection will be gradually rolled out for buildings with 9 or more dwellings, institutions, businesses and industries in the rest of the borough through to 2024.